eswinbanks/100-Days-of-Code-2/log.md

 **Today's Progress**: More on Classes

 **Thought's:** Today I will be looking at more on classes in this I will be looking at destructors, static members, static classes, this and readonly, indexers and operator overloading.

+### Day 15: 01 June, 2020

+**Today's Progress**: Inheritance and Polymorphism

+**Thought's:** After taking abreak to spend time with family I needed to go back to learning so today I am moving onto the next section on sololearn which is about Inheritance and Polymorphism, this included - inheritance, protected members, derived class constructor and destructor and polymorphism.
+I will be looking at the remaining part of the section tomorrow.